 IEEE 802.22.1-2010 uses direct sequence spread spectrum (DSSS) technology that has been widely adopted in many standards based products for more than a decade.
-The cost factors to implement DSSS and TDMA based MAC are well known today.
-Since this will be a broadcast mode technology, that will always be in a transmit mode, it will not require expensive transmit receive switches hence keeping the system complexity low and making it feasible.
+The DSSS PHY and TDMA based MAC technologies have been wide deployed and hence are feasible., it will not require expensive transmit receive switches hence keeping the system complexity low and making it feasible.